Trantect/blog/_posts/2014-03-10-Trantect-HR.md

 # WHAT WE ARE LOOKING FOR
 - An artisan with sense of engineering, science and aesthetics
-- Strong learning ability, including comprehension and practise
+- Strong learning ability, including comprehension and practice
 - No fear and dare to make mistakes

 ## Techical Requirements for candidates (Reading List)
-- Linux
+- Linux / Unix

 	> "The Linux Command Line" 	By William Shott

 	> "Operating System Concepts" 	By Abraham Silberschatz, Peter B. Galvin and Greg Gagne

-- Programming Language
+- Programming Languages

 	> "Programming From The Ground Up" By Jonathan Bartlett